Trauma Therapy & EMDR

 • Yes, trauma therapy can be highly effective for children and adolescents who have experienced trauma.
 There are specialized approaches for younger individuals, such as play therapy, art therapy, and TF-CBT (Trauma Focused- Cognitive Behavioral Therapy).

-If you’re ready to regain hope and begin your healing journey, click below to schedule your 15- minute consultation.
+If you’re ready to regain hope and begin your healing journey, click below to schedule your 15- minute online consultation.